-Induction Learners should be made to feel welcome in their new surroundings as soon as possible.
-In addition, they need to understand your company and the aims of the apprenticeship or work experience programme.
-Induction is not something which only takes place on the first day.
-The aims should be explained to the learner at the start of the programme; however, some will need to be reiterated or introduced in a structured manner once the learner has become familiar with the working environment.
-Apprenticeship learners and employers will find it helpful review the content of the apprenticeship standard together as part of the induction and MITSkills can help with this.
-Work experience learners should have a set of agreed work experience aims from their initial assessment, it may help for these to be reviewed as part of the induction by the learner and their workplace mentor.
-Health and Safety The Health and Safety at Work Act 1974 made it an employer's responsibility to ensure the health, safety, and welfare of all their employees and to ensure the employees are not exposed to any risks to their health and safety.
+Health and Safety

+The Health and Safety at Work Act 1974 made it an employer's responsibility to ensure the health, safety, and welfare of all their employees and to ensure the employees are not exposed to any risks to their health and safety.
 The Health and Safety (Training for Employment) Regulations 1990 gave learners the same protection as your other employees.
 You will be aware that learners may, due to their lack of trade competence, require closer supervision than other employees.
-You must never leave learners unsupervised, and you must provide an apprentice with the necessary PPE (where appropriate).
-For work experience learners they will already have safety boots however you must provide them with any other PPE required.
-MITSkills will ask you as the employer to complete a Health & Safety risk assessment for the learner in the context of your business.
+You must never leave learners unsupervised, and you must provide your apprentice with the necessary PPE (where appropriate).
+MITSkills will ask you as the employer to complete a risk assessment for the learner in the context of your business.
 This includes identifying a single point of contact who you as the employer are happy to be contacted for issues related to learner welfare and support, and to receive updates from MITSkills.
 Further information is given under Safeguarding and Prevent.

 As part of your agreement with MITSkills you agree to comply with all relevant statutory duties with respect to health, safety, and welfare.
 You will also ensure the cover for the learner under your Employer's Liability Insurance, Public Liability Insurance and (as appropriate) any other relevant insurance.
 Employers are required to maintain the work environment to legally acceptable standards and carry out risk assessments to ensure safety in the workplace.
 Employers should also ensure that registrations have been made with the appropriate enforcing authorities where required.